Antel0pe/Hurricane-Explainer-Engine/README.md

 - can add u,v to show the 2d direction wind is going
 - can add vertical wind to show if it's going up or down
 - vorticity to show cyclonic development
+- show density of air too currently showing wind particle per some interval but real wind has differing amounts of pressure and need to show that too. not only grid particle or random initialization but particle density similar to real density